 4. Intellectual Resources

 Intellectual resources are intangible assets.
-This means that they can’t be seen or touched.
+This means that no one can see or touch them.
 Unlike material resources, intellectual resources appreciate with use.
-It is developed through learning and coaching.
+Development of it comes through learning and coaching.
 Intangible assets include copyrights, partnerships, patents, brands, and intellectual properties.
-These include customer knowledge, product reputation, customer service reputation, and brand reputation.
+In addition, these include customer knowledge, product reputation, customer service reputation, and brand reputation.
 Intellectual property also includes technologies that make business operations easier and more streamlined.
 These include software and customer databases.